 - 3 tablespoons extra virgin olive oil Add to list

-- 1 teaspoon chili pepper flakes Add to list
+- 1 teaspoon red pepper flakes Add to list

-- 2 tablespoons lemon juice Add to list
+- 2 tablespoons lemon juice, divided Add to list

-- 2 teaspoons soy sauce Add to list
+- 2 teaspoons tamari, divided Add to list

 - 2 tablespoons balsamic vinegar Add to list

-- 4 scallions, thinly sliced Add to list
+- 4 green onions, thinly sliced Add to list

 - 3/4 cup radicchio, thinly sliced in strips Add to list

-- 1 cup bean sprouts Add to list
+- 1 cup bean sprouts (optional) Add to list

 Soak beans 4 to 8 hours.
 Cook until just tender, 45 to 60 minutes.
 If they get too soft, they tend to split open and make a less aesthetically pleasing salad.
 Drain and run beans under cold water until heat is completely dissipated.
 Set aside in a large bowl.

 In cast iron skillet, sauté fennel over medium heat in 1 tablespoon oil until lighly browned.
-Stir occasionally and adjust heat slightly up or down if fennel is cooking too slow or getting too hot too quickly.
-Sauté about 10 to 15 minutes.
+Stir occasionally and adjust heat slightly if fennel is cooking too slow or getting too hot too quickly.
+Sauté for 10 to 15 minutes.

-Add sugar, pepper flakes and garlic.
+Add sugar, red pepper flakes and garlic.
 Increase heat slightly so sugar boils slightly.
-Return to medium heat and cook, stirring often, until sugar caramelizes and coats the fennel, about 5 minutes.
-Add 1 tablespoon lemon juice and 1 teaspoon soy sauce and stir for another minute.
+Return to medium heat and cook, stirring often, until sugar caramelizes and coats fennel, about 5 minutes.
+Add 1 tablespoon lemon juice and 1 teaspoon tamari and stir for another minute.
 Remove from heat and add fennel to mung beans and stir well.
 Season with salt and pepper.

-Add 2 tablespoons olive oil, 1 teaspoon soy sauce, 1 tablespoon lemon juice and balsamic vinegar to salad.
+Add 2 tablespoons olive oil, 1 teaspoon tamari, 1 tablespoon lemon juice and balsamic vinegar to salad.
 Season again with salt and pepper.
-Add radicchio and scallions and mix again.
-Let rest for an hour before serving.
+Add radicchio and green onions and mix again.
+Let rest for 1 hour before serving.
 Adjust seasoning if necessary.